 Cover letters are often an afterthought in a job search.
 They are written quickly, mainly to make an introduction.
-In some instances legal professionals, trained to write, will write lengthy cover letters that give too much information.
+Legal professionals are trained to write and in some instances, will write lengthy cover letters.

 How then, do you get an employer’s attention while also writing a clear, concise cover letter?
-Use your training as a legal professional to:
+Use your training as a legal professional to craft the perfect cover letter.

 1. Be clear and to the point